About Richard Heyes

 About my experience in IT

-Starting in a telephone support role for consumer desktops (both hardware and software support - Windows and associated software) for a well known high street brand I then moved to a firm doing in-person dedicated desktop support.
+Starting in a technical support role for consumer desktops (both hardware and software support - Windows and associated software) for a well-known high street brand I then moved to a firm doing in-house desktop support.

-In this role there were elements of telephone support but mainly it involved visiting peoples desks and either installing new bits of software or resolving faults for people.
+In this role there were elements of telephone support but mainly it involved visiting people's desks and either installing new software or resolving faults for people.

-This gave me a good grounding in IT and was a great start to then move into the emerging field of computer programming for websites.
+This gave me a good grounding in computing and was a great start to then move into the then emerging field of computer programming for websites.

-So from there I was able to start web based programming, using (mainly) PHP, and go onwards and upwards.
+So from there I was able to start web based programming, using Unix/Linux based languages, and go onwards and upwards.

-I worked for various firms in the south of England, including one of largest film rental firms (at that time) in the country and an investment tracking and reporting firm that was headed by a well known public figure.
+I worked for various firms in the south of England, including one of largest film rental firms in the country and an investment tracking and reporting firm that was headed by a well-known public figure.

-Throughout this period I was able to work on various pieces of Open Source software which were distributed via my personal website and also via the PHP PEAR website.
+Throughout this period I was able to work on various pieces of Open Source software which were distributed via my personal website and the official PHP PEAR website .

 The technical expertise that has resulted from working on these high traffic websites and Open Source projects lends itself well to producing high quality software with great performance and which is easily usable.

-Unfortunately all of this came to an abrupt halt some years ago when I suffered 5 pretty bad strokes which left me with significantly reduced vision, mobility and coordination.
-I spent roughly six months in hospital learning to walk, talk and eat (!) again (and, much to the nurses chagrin, smoke...).
+Unfortunately all of this came to an abrupt halt some years ago when I suffered a number of pretty bad strokes which left me with significantly reduced vision, mobility and coordination.
+I spent roughly six months in hospital learning to walk, talk and eat (!) again (and, much to the nurses' chagrin, smoke...).
+So a big thanks goes to the NHS !

 It was during this time, in 2008, that I started writing RGraph.
 Initially it was a canvas only, commercial charting library.
 But it improved over time and it grew (in terms of types of charts that it supported along with the features that it had).